Varriount/epak/README.md

 <http://alleg.sourceforge.net/stabledocs/en/alleg030.html> as the authoritative
 reference, or read the source, it's not really hard and the number of functions is small.

+The Nimrod version has a few docstrings in the nimepakoo module, which presents an object oriented wrapper around the raw C API.
+You can generate an HTML of the docstrings by going to wherever you installed the epak source and running Nimrod's doc2 command on the source.
+Example:

+    cd ~/.babel/libs/nimepak-1.0.0/nimrod
+    nimrod doc2 nimepak.nim
+    nimrod doc2 nimepakoo.nim

+This will generate an html file in the same directory containing basic information (mostly ripped from the Allegro C docs).

 Good luck!